WWW.LOGISTICSINNOVATION.ORG

 The World Hunger Relief organization is taking precautions.

-in Humanitarian Logistics was awarded at the event awarded for the first time to a German aid organization: Welthungerhilfe (WHH).
+was awarded at the event in Humanitarian Logistics awarded for the first time to a German aid organization: Welthungerhilfe (WHH).
 The award recognized the project "Emergency Supply Prepositioning Strategy (ESUPS)," which improves national strategies for stockpiling relief supplies in disaster areas.

 Lynn C. Fritz with representatives of Welthungerhilfe (World Hunger Aid).
 Photos: LHOF